I Should’ve Tidday’d: Keyshia Cole Seemingly Flaunts A Fresh Pair Of Boobs Ahead Of 40th Birthday

 Tits, face and a** along with waist gone be hittin!
 Oct 15, 2021

 Ok Keyshia, girl!
-You getter stunt for your birthday!
+You better stunt for your birthday!

 In December of 2020, Keyshia gave birth to her second son, Tobias Khale, with ex-boyfriend Niko Khale.
 The couple parted ways soon after the baby boy was born.